Laurinsdad/e3dc-solar-widget/README.md

 # E3DC Solar Widget for KDE Plasma

 A KDE Plasma widget that displays live power data from your E3DC S10 home power station.
+I wanted to see the data on Desktop without fiddeling with the app or homepage.
+I used Antigravity to build this, with not much experience before, so feel free to optimize it.
+I think about adding a button to switch of solar mode for the wallbox, so you can start charging the car, but not sure what is the best option for this.

 ## Features
 - **Live Data**: Shows Solar Production, Battery Status (Power & SoC), Home Consumption, Grid Power, and Wallbox usage.